virtual-labs/engineers-forum/ph4/services/hosting-process.md

 ### Lifecycle of a Hosting Request

 **Step 1:**
-The requester raises a hosting request issue or requests rehosting.
+The requester initiates a hosting or rehosting request by raising an issue.

 **Step 2:**
-Upon successful hosting, the team adds the link to the issue.
+Once hosting is successful, the team updates the issue with the hosted link.

 **Step 3:**
-On failure, the team responds to the requester, who then fixes the issue and requests rehosting.
+If hosting fails, the CPE team notifies the requester, who then addresses the issue and submits a rehosting request.

 **Step 4:**
-The requester verifies the hosted link and approves or requests a revert.
+The CPE team rehosts the experiment and requests the requester to test the hosted link.

 **Step 5:**
+The requester tests the hosted link, and then either approves it or requests changes.

+**Step 6:**
-Approval from the requester is required for sharing the hosted URL.
+Upon approval from the requester, the hosted URL is shared with IITD for final hosting on the Virtual Labs website.

+**Step 7:**
+After receiving confirmation from IITD, the experiment is made accessible to users on the Virtual Labs website.

 ## FAQ